jeteokeeffe/php-cli-app-phalcon/README.md

 ---------------------

-Enable debug mode to see a more detailed overview of what is going on `--debug`
+Enable debug mode to see a more detailed overview of what is going on `--debug` This also enables a more verbose level of php reporting, displaying all php warnings.

 ```bash
 php cli.php Example cmd --debug